BrendelGroup/TRegGA/0Record-Example.md

 ### Make runTRegGA
 * This script takes a list of `CULTIVAR|SYNONYM` of samples in `TRegGA.sample`, and then generate sub-script, `runTRegGA`, for TRegGA job submitting.
 * use Blocks 1-2-3a-4 to generate shell script for Linux shell environment such as gnomic.soic.indiana.edu
-* use Blocks 1-2-3b-4 to generate qsub script for HPC TORQUE environment such as mason.indiana.edu
+* use Blocks 1-2-3b-4 to generate qsub script for HPS TORQUE environment such as mason.indiana.edu

 ##### Block 1: TRegGA parameters
 ```